How Climate Change Impacts Antarctica? How Can We Help?

 One of the biggest impacts that climate change in Antarctica will have on the rest of the world is rising sea levels.

 The volume of ice in Antarctica is not insignificant by any means.
-There are approximately 6 million cubic miles of ice which accounts for 90% of the world’s ice and 70% of the world’s freshwater3 (source: National Science Foundation).
+There are approximately 6 million cubic miles of ice which accounts for 90% of the world’s ice and 70% of the world’s freshwater4 (source: National Science Foundation).

 As the ice melts in Antarctica, it will flow into the surrounding ocean causing sea levels to rise around the world.
-Most estimates suggest that if all of the ice in Antarctica melted, it will raise global sea levels around 60 meters4 (source; National Science Foundation).
+Most estimates suggest that if all of the ice in Antarctica melted, it will raise global sea levels around 60 meters5 (source; National Science Foundation).

-However, the melting ice causes a second problem.
+Not only that, the melting ice causes a second problem.
 Currently, the ice puts a lot of pressure on the land underneath which has forced a proportion of it below sea level.

-See our full article to find out what would happen if all of the ice in Antarctica melted.
+See our full article to find out what would happen if all of the ice in Antarctica melted

 How Can I Help Climate Change in Antarctica?